 However, just because something is clean, doesn’t mean it’s disinfected, and just because something is disinfected, doesn’t mean it is clean.

 Cleaning bathrooms is really a 2-step process of first cleaning, and then of disinfecting.

 The New Microban 24 Bathroom Cleaner

-The good news is that there are some great cleaning products out there that will do both now, cleaning dirt and crud as well as sanitizing.
+The good news is that there are some great cleaning products out there that will do both now, cleaning dirt and crud as well as sanitizing when used as directed per the instructions on the back of the label.
 One of these 2-in-1 products is a new antibacterial spray called Microban 24.